 - 1 teaspoon vanilla extract

 - 1/2 cup unsweetened cocoa powder

 - 1/4 teaspoon sea salt

 - Preheat oven to 350 and grease an 8x8 baking dish.

 - In a food processor or blender, combine; avocado, banana, maple syrup, and vanilla.

-- Transfer to a large bowl and add in eggs, coconut flour, cocoa powder, sea salt, and baking soda until combined.
+- Transfer to a large bowl and add in eggs, coconut flour, cocoa powder, sea salt, and baking soda and mix with a hand blender until combined.

-- Pour mixture into the greased baking dish and sprinkle with chocolate chips.
+- Pour mixture into the greased baking dish and sprinkle chocolate chips over the top.

 - Bake for about 25 minutes or until set through.